jaimeBalseiro/holbertonschool-printf/README.md

 ## **`Project Requirements`**

--  The allowed editors were: `vi`, `vim`, `emacs`.
+-  Coding editors used: `vi` & `vim`.
 -  All our files were compiled on `Ubuntu 20.04 LTS (Ubuntu 9.4.0-1ubuntu1~20.04.1) gcc 9.4.0` using the flags `-Wall` `-Werror` `-Wextra` `and -pedantic`.
 -  All our files end with a new line ("\n").
 -  This `README.md` file, at the root of the folder of the project was mandatory.
 -  The project code conforms to the `Hoberton School, Betty` style format.
-It was checked using [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl "betty-style.pl") and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl "betty-doc.pl")
+All the code was checked using [betty-style.pl](https://github.com/holbertonschool/Betty/blob/master/betty-style.pl "betty-style.pl") and [betty-doc.pl](https://github.com/holbertonschool/Betty/blob/master/betty-doc.pl "betty-doc.pl")
 -  Global variables were not allowed.
 -  No more than 5 functions per file were allowed.
 -  The prototypes of all our functions were included in the project's header file called `main.h`,